 Types of Genetic Traits

 Genetic traits follow different inheritance patterns depending on how many copies of a gene you have and how they work together.
-Understanding these patterns helps explain why some traits appear in certain family members and others don't.
+Understanding these patterns helps explain why some traits show up in certain family members and not others.

 Dominant Traits

-Sometimes, having a single copy of a gene results in a disease or trait.
-We call this a dominant genetic model.
+Sometimes a single copy of a gene is enough to produce a disease or trait.
+This is called a dominant genetic model.
 For example, someone with a single risk allele for Huntington's disease will develop the condition.

 Recessive Traits

-Some diseases or traits only occur if you have two copies of a gene.
-We call this a recessive genetic model.
+Some diseases or traits only appear when you have two copies of a gene.
+This is called a recessive genetic model.
 Sickle cell anemia is one example.

 Additive Traits

-Most traits don't follow simple dominant or recessive patterns.
-Instead, the majority of traits are the result of multiple genes working together in an additive manner.
+Most traits don't follow a simple dominant or recessive pattern.
+Instead, the majority of traits result from multiple genes working together in an additive way.

-Human height follows an additive model.
-For each gene that influences height, two copies of the "tall" allele add twice as much total height as having only one copy.
+Human height is a good example.
+For each gene that influences height, two copies of the "tall" allele add twice as much total height as one copy does.
 Because many genes influence height, most alleles and variants work this way.

 Looking for help with your results?

-• DecodyGPT — our built-in AI health coach, available directly in your account
+• AI Hyperintelligence — your built-in AI health coach, available right in your account

-• Connect via MCP integration — link your SelfDecode data to ChatGPT or Claude for AI-powered insights using your own account
+• MCP integration — link your SelfDecode data to ChatGPT or Claude for AI-powered insights using your own account

 Want more from your SelfDecode plan?